JohnBetaCode/Face-every-day-maker/docs/running_studio.md

   <img src="https://user-images.githubusercontent.com/43115782/121791993-64776f00-cbb5-11eb-9607-91252523c5f5.png" width="800"/>
 </p>

+Remember if you press the `H` key you can display some options available from the main window.
+Other key and shortcuts are for moving between the dataset and get a pre-visualization.

-Here, there's no code explanations, but if you'd like to do something like a original feature, or fork the repo for other proposes, next diagram shows how are the landmarks obtained by de `dlib` model, otherwise is recommended use the class `Face` in [face.py](https://github.com/JohnBetaCode/Face-every-day-maker/blob/main/dev_ws/src/everyday_studio/face.py), in this class you'll find properties to get immediately the coords or position in pixels of every aprt that compose the human face.
+Here, there's no code explanations, but if you'd like to do something like a original feature, or fork the repo for other proposes, next diagram shows how are the landmarks obtained by de `dlib` model, otherwise is recommended use the class `Face` in [face.py](https://github.com/JohnBetaCode/Face-every-day-maker/blob/main/dev_ws/src/everyday_studio/face.py), in this class you'll find properties to get immediately the coords or position in pixels of every part that compose the human face.

 <p align="center">
   <img src="https://www.pyimagesearch.com/wp-content/uploads/2017/04/facial_landmarks_68markup.jpg" width="400"/>